 Project overview

-It typically takes around 6 - 10 years to develop an offshore wind project.
+It typically takes around 6 to 10 years to develop an offshore wind project.
+Star of the South is in the advanced stages of project development.

 Designing the wind farm